mattMusser/portfolio-kami/_portfolio/blocjams.md

 I learned how to control the flow of data in my application and keep the code modularized by using controllers.
 I learned how to use Angular Services to organize and share code across the application especially in regards to Bloc Jams player bar.
 I used Angular directives to update the seek bar as a song plays and added an Angular filter to convert the song time into minutes.

 ## Results
+My work resulted in a well polished responsive music application.

 ## Conclusion
+I learned that AngularJs is a powerful tool that can add a lot of functionality to a website or web application.